Kiruthiha13/quant-research-forecasting-predictive-modelling/README.md

 * Weekends and market holidays are not explicitly modeled.
 * The available market data is used to estimate prices where direct observations are unavailable.
 * The model is intended as a prototype and would require further validation and testing before production use.

-## Future Improvements

-Potential improvements to the prototype include:

-* More robust time-series forecasting techniques.
-* Formal model validation and backtesting.
-* Improved treatment of seasonality.
-* Incorporation of additional market variables.
-* More extensive testing of storage constraints and edge cases.
-* Sensitivity analysis to understand how contract value changes with gas prices, storage costs, and quantities.
-* Discounting of future cash flows when non-zero interest rates are introduced.